FREQUENTLY ASKED QUESTIONS

-To date, (RED) has generated $650 million for the Global Fund to support HIV/AIDS grants.
+To date, (RED) has generated nearly $700 million for the Global Fund to support HIV/AIDS grants.
 100% of that money goes to work on the ground–no overhead is taken.

-(RED)-supported Global Fund grants have impacted over 220 million lives worldwide through prevention, treatment, counseling, education, testing, and care services.
+(RED)-supported Global Fund grants have impacted more than 245 million lives worldwide through prevention, treatment, counseling, education, testing, and care services.
 All programs are reviewed and measured for success to ensure maximum impact.